GoreLab/sorghum-multi-trait/README.md

 2. mtrait_data_processing.py: Piece of the code within the 'mtrait_code.py', but just containing the data processing part (done).

-3. mtrait_cross_validation_and_models: Piece of the code within the 'mtrait_code.py', but just containing the cross-validation and models evaluated (under development).
+3. mtrait_cross_validation_and_models.py: Piece of the code within the 'mtrait_code.py', but just containing the cross-validation and models evaluated (under development).

 2. external_functions.py: Set of functions already written that the codes (1, 2, 3) depends on (done).